ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 verbosity and its old fashion tooling, SOAP is still today a reliable and well known service contract between two industrial actors.

 But in IT, performance and efficiency matter.
 This is why alternatives have emerged to bring significant gains on these aspects.

-We can find...
 We still have a service contract, but less verbose and using much more efficient underlying technology: like structured data, binary protocols.

+There are many alternatives (maybe too many?): gRPC, Apache Thrift, Apache Avro, TCHannel, ...
 For the record, gRPC is widely used by google's internal services.
 Thrift is used by high performant products like Cassandra.
-And Uber created his own open protocol for his internals: TChannel.
+And TChannel was created by Uber as an open protocol for his internals.

 ----